 You’ve probably noticed the torrent of gut health advice flooding the internet.
 This surge was triggered by the discovery of the gut microbiota – otherwise known as the 40 trillion microorganisms living in your gut.

 Researchers continue to uncover how this ecosystem plays a role in nearly every biological function in the body, which makes anyone concerned with their health ask the obvious question:

 How do you improve gut health naturally?

-If you were to do a quick Google search, you’d find a swamp of advice.
-As you slog through it all, you’ll start to notice that most of it is vague, while some is conflicting.
-It can be incredibly confusing to say the least!
+If you were to do a quick Google search, you’d find volumes of advice.
+As you slog through it all, you’ll start to notice that most is vague, while some is conflicting.
+It can be incredibly confusing, to say the least.

 For example, there is a great gut microbiome myth being spread...

 The idea that one diet is better than another is a total myth.
 For you as an individual, and for your gut microbiome.
 Also, the idea that certain foods improve gut health for everyone isn’t wholly accurate either.
 One thing gut microbiome science has certainly revealed is that there is no universal healthy diet.
 Everyone (and their gut microbiomes) need different foods.

 The only piece of dietary advice that applies to all people when it comes to improving the gut microbiome, is that everyone should try to eat a variety of plant-based foods – although exactly which foods different from person to person.
 This is because variety promotes diversity.